SharePoint planning guide

-SharePoint provides the capability for site users to invite external users (that is, users who do not have a license to your Microsoft 365 subscription) to view or edit content on sites.
+SharePoint provides the capability for site users to invite people outside the organization (that is, users who do not have a license to your Microsoft 365 subscription) to view or edit content on sites.
 External sharing is a powerful collaboration feature that can support your organization's needs to collaborate with external vendors, customers, or clients.
 However, it is important to manage external sharing carefully to ensure that any content that you do not want shared is adequately protected.
 For info, see External sharing overview.

-External sharing is enabled by default for your SharePoint environment (tenant) and the site collections in it.
-You may want to turn it off globally before people start using sites or until you know exactly how you want to use the feature.
-After you turn it on globally, you can allow external sharing for specific site collections, while keeping it turned off for site collections that will store content that is sensitive for your business.
+External sharing is enabled by default for your SharePoint environment (tenant) and the sites in it.
+You might want to turn it off globally before people start using sites or until you know exactly how you want to use the feature.
+After you turn it on globally, you can allow external sharing for specific sites, while keeping it turned off for site collections that will store content that is sensitive for your business.
 You should give thoughtful consideration to where you enable external sharing and what level of external sharing you allow.

 For info about how users can share content, see Share SharePoint files or folders in Microsoft 365.